 Microsegmentation was initially conceived as a means of moderating server-to-server traffic within a network segment, but has since expanded to include traffic between segments.
 Modern microsegmentation can regulate if and how servers or applications in one network segment can communicate with those in another network segment.
+It is a key component of zero trust security strategies.

 You can base microsegmentation policies and permissions on the identity of a resource, which makes it independent from the infrastructure.
 In comparison, network segmentation depends on IP addresses for the networks.
 Microsegmentation is thus a great way to create intelligent groupings of the workloads in your data center according to their characteristics.